-Our Mission: Hook Line & Tinker is committed to creating modern embroidery kits that foster joy and creativity while demonstrating care for our planet and community.
+Our Mission: Hook Line & Tinker is committed to fostering joy, calm and creativity while demonstrating care for our planet and community.

-All of Hook, Line & Tinker’s embroidery illustrations are original and designed by me for beginner stitchers.
-I focus on creating patterns that are unique and modern in style.
+All of Hook, Line & Tinker’s embroidery illustrations are original and designed by Laurie Dolhan for beginner stitchers.
+Patterns are unique and modern in style.
 The limited colour palette and use of recurring motifs is purposeful - finished hoops hang well as mix-and-match groupings and tell a cohesive story within a theme.
-Some patterns are easy peasy (Level 1), others are more ambitious (Level 3).
+Some patterns are easy peasy first time friendly, others are for ambitious beginners.
 But all allow for creativity, experimentation, and calm.

 We believe in universal access to basic needs such as housing and food, and as a company, we're committed to fighting housing and food insecurity.
 As of July, 2018, a minimum of 5% of profits are donated to help women and children experiencing homelessness.
 Hook, Line & Tinker currently supports Adsum for Women and Children through financial contributions and regular volunteer efforts.
 Our team also comes together to cook healthy meals through Shelter Nova Scotia's "Adopt-a-meal" program.